Tensor network approximation of Koopman operators: Numerical experiments

-\paragraph*{Stepanoff flow} Our second example comes from a class of Stepanoff flows on the 2-torus studied in a paper of Oxtoby \cite{Oxtoby53}.
+Our second example comes from a class of Stepanoff flows on the 2-torus studied in a paper of Oxtoby \cite{Oxtoby53}.
 The dynamical vector field $\vec V\colon G \to TG$ is defined in terms of smooth functions $V_1,V_2 \in C^\infty(\mathbb T^2)$ as

 where $\alpha$ is a real parameter.
 One readily verifies that $\vec V$ has zero divergence with respect to the Haar measure $\mu$,

 which implies that $\mu$ is an invariant measure under the associated flow $\Phi^t$.
 Moreover, the system exhibits a fixed point at $x=0$.
 In \cite{Oxtoby53} it is shown that the Haar measure is the unique invariant Borel probability measure of this flow that assigns measure 0 to the singleton set $ \{ 0 \} \subset G$ containing the fixed point.
 In our experiments, we set $\alpha = \sqrt{20}$ leading to the vector field depicted in \cref{fig:vectorfield}(right).
 Notice the characteristic ``S''-shape formed by the arrows as well as the presence of the fixed point at $x=0$.